Douglas M. Teti

 1987 - 1993, Adjunct Assistant Professor, University of Utah, Department of Psychology

-Socioemotional development in infancy and early childhood, parenting, and intervention strategies designed to promote early development and parent-child relations.
+Socioemotional development in infancy and early childhood; parenting in bedtime/nighttime contexts, infant sleep, and infant development; intervention strategies designed to promote early development and parent-child relations; role of sleep and parenting in the transition to kindergarten.

 - Human Development